LeanderZiehm/notes-web-app/README.md

+Welcome to `notes-everywhere`
+With every I mean:
+web-app: link to be added
+chrome extension link to be added notes-everywhere
+cli: pip install cli-notes-everywhere  package to be pushed

+TODO:
+Android app

+Maybe in the comming years:
+IOS App

 # Advanced Text Editor

 A self-hosted, web-based text editor with timestamped lines, tag-based organization, and comprehensive analytics.
 Built with Node.js, Express, and vanilla JavaScript.